oernster/3D-printing-info/README.md

 # 3D-printing-info
 ## Useful 3D printing information

-# If you're setting up klipper, you need to clone this repository; this is how you do it:
+# If you're setting up klipper, you need to clone this repository.
+This is how you do it:

 First off install git for your PC/linux/mac from here: https://github.com/git-guides/install-git